Why is Your Period Late?

 The first thought you may have if you miss your period is that you’re pregnant.
 This may not always be the case.
-There are several reasons for why your period is late that has nothing to do with you bringing in a new child into the world.
+There are several reasons why your period is late that have nothing to do with you bringing in a new child into the world.

 Here are three reasons why your menstrual cycle may be late, but you’re not pregnant:

 Stress can be one of the main reasons why your period is late.
 Excessive stress alters the production of a gonadotrophin-releasing hormone, that interferes with ovulation and regular menstruation.
 We understand that work can be stressful and your boyfriend is annoying, but maintaining your stress is vital when it comes to having a monthly menstrual cycle.

 If you’re dealing with an overwhelming situation that can induce anxiety, it’s recommended that you seek professional help.
 Common stresses such as schoolwork or family drama shouldn’t affect your period, so consulting with a professional can help you get the guidance you need.
 Once your stress is on a manageable level, it can take a few months to get your cycle back on track.

 Changes in Weight

 While being thick is in on Instagram, a drastic change in weight can impact your cycle.
 Being overweight, underweight, or just not keeping up with your regular eating habits can cause a missed period.
 Being overweight or underweight influences estrogen and progesterone and may even cause decreased fertility.
 A very high body mass index or BMI is often associated with missed periods, and weight loss can help you get back to regular.

 Being underweight has its disadvantages as well in regards to your menstrual cycle.
 When your body lacks nutrients and fat, it can not produce hormones the way it should.
 Women that suffer from anorexia often have issues keeping regular periods.
 Again, seeking professional help is always recommended.
 Visiting a Female Gynecologist Center can also assist with getting your period back on track.